February 1, 2017 - Stella Architect 1.2

 Importing External Runs

-We have added the functionality to the to import runs from external data sources to the Data Manager.
+We have added the functionality to import runs from external data sources to the Data Manager.
 This makes it easy to compare results with measured data or with results from other models.

 Parameter Control Windows Updates